-WHAT TYPE OF WOOD BAT DO I NEED?
+WHAT IS THE BEST TYPE OF WOOD BAT?

 All bats are not created equal because not all hitters are created equal.
 At Phoenix Bats, we produce high quality wood bats forged from Maple, Yellow Birch and Northern White Ash to create the most durable wood bats on the market for every hitter out there.

 How do you determine which type of wood versus another?
 Each hitter has different bat weight and/or dimension requirements, different swing mechanics, and different needs out of their bat.
 We’re here to help you know the general differences between the woods.
 Learn more about each type of wood bat species below!

 WHY CHOOSE MAPLE WOOD BATS

 Big league slugger Joe Carter is best known for sending a Mitch Williams fastball over the left field fence at the Skydome for a walk-off home run that would win the Blue Jays the 1993 World Championship.
 But a lesser-known fact that may be just as important is his status as a pioneer in baseball.
 Joe Carter was the first big leaguer to start using maple bats as his preferred piece of lumber.
 He actually used it illegally in a 1997 game, before it had been approved as a new type of wood bat.